stain/s11.no/content/2023/about.md

 ## Biography

-Stian Soiland-Reyes is a Senior Lecturer and co-leader of the [eScience Lab](https://esciencelab.org.uk/ "eScience Lab at The University of Manchester") in the [Department of Computer Science](https://www.cs.manchester.ac.uk/) at The University of Manchester.
+Stian Soiland-Reyes is a Senior Lecturer in FAIR, Open and Reproducible Digital Research and co-leader of the [eScience Lab](https://esciencelab.org.uk/ "eScience Lab at The University of Manchester") in the [Department of Computer Science](https://www.cs.manchester.ac.uk/) at The University of Manchester.

 In his research he is working on _reproducibility_, _provenance_ and _metadata_ to improve [FAIR](https://www.go-fair.org/fair-principles/ "FAIR principles") sharing of open research data and [computational workflows](https://doi.org/10.1162/dint_a_00033), within [ELIXIR Europe](https://elixir-europe.org/), European Open Science Cloud ([EOSC](https://ec.europa.eu/info/research-and-innovation/strategy/goals-research-and-innovation-policy/open-science/european-open-science-cloud-eosc_en)) projects and the workflow repository [WorkflowHub.eu](https://workflowhub.eu/), as well as building [FAIR](https://www.go-fair.org/fair-principles/) approaches for [computational workflows](https://workflows.community/groups/fair/) and [FAIR Digital Objects](https://fairdo.org/).
 Stian contributed to the [W3C PROV](https://www.w3.org/TR/prov-overview/) standard and its [implementation in workflow systems](https://doi.org/10.1093/gigascience/giz095 "Sharing interoperable workflow provenance: A review of best practices and their practical application in CWLProv").